-In this paper, I present a new identification analysis for skill formation models and investigates the consequences of the seemingly innocuous normalizations.
+This paper presents a new identification analysis for skill formation models and investigate the consequences of seemingly innocuous normalizations.
 Instead of providing sufficient conditions for point identification using multi-step arguments, I start by pooling all parts of the model and characterize the identified set of all parameters without the scale and location restrictions.
-This characterization highlights which parameters are point or partially identified and how additional restrictions affect the identified set.
-In particular, I show that many key features are invariant to these restrictions, are point identified without them, and are identified under weaker assumptions than commonly used in the literature (e.g. they do not require age-invariant measures).
-These identification results hold for both parametric and nonparametric versions of the model.
+This approach reveals which parameters are point identified or partially identified and how the additional restrictions affect the identified set.
+Notably, I show that many critical features of these models are invariant to scale and location restrictions, point-identified without them, and identified under less restrictive assumptions than previously considered.
+These results apply to both parametric and nonparametric versions of the model.